criwebtools/clipboard-paster/README.md

 The message box will go away after 10 seconds, or if you click on it.

+*** Other errors ***

-All 'handled' Clipboard Paster errors will generate messages as above.
+All 'handled' Clipboard Paster errors - including browser permission errors - will generate messages as above.
 If an unhandled condition is encountered, please get back to us at redcap@yale.edu.

+# Technical Appendix

-# How it works
+## How it works

-## When the REDCap form is rendered ##
+### When the REDCap form is rendered ##

 1. If the full-width image view is selected in the EM settings, full-width containers are injected below *above* each upload field marked with the @INLINE tag.